bryan-westcott/opguard/README.md

 * forgotten to call `.eval()` or disable grads before a “quick test”?
 * wished your favorite HF model already had your mixins and variant pre-baked?
 * reluctantly restarted a Jupyter kernel just to reclaim VRAM after a stray exception?
-* fought with yet another inconsistent model loader signature (but still love HF ❤️)?
+* fought with yet another inconsistent model loader signature (but still love HF)?
 * watched production suddenly and perplexingly fail because a weight revision changed?
 * burned time and money re-caching publicly available weights across environments?